It seems that in our ungodly society some lies are more tolerable than others. The resignation of Damian Green is a case in point.

 This was a breach of the Ministerial Code.
 It is good that such codes contain such high standards, but it appears to contrast with other standards.
 It is well-known that many political promises are ‘more honoured in the breach than in the observance’.
 It appears that breach of promises made to the electorate are apparently not in the same league as lies contrary to the Ministerial Code.

 Jesuitism is the readiness to promote the correct standards while circumventing them by sleight of hand and ambiguous statements.
-This is rife in public life so that people do not know what to believe any more because of lies and fake news.
+This is rife in public life so that the public do not know what or whom to believe any more because of lies and fake news.
 God will yet bring liars into judgment.

 Jesus Christ: ‘Every idle word that men shall speak, they shall give account thereof in the day of judgment’ Mat 12:36.